SoftFever/OrcaSlicer/README.md

 The GNU Affero General Public License, version 3 ensures that if you use any part of this software in any way (even behind a web server), your software must be released under the same license.

 The bambu networking plugin is based on non-free libraries.
-It is optional to the Bambu Studio and provides extended functionalities for users.
+It is optional to the Orca Slicer and provides extended functionalities for users.